 Thomas International provide online behavioural testing for us.
 If we ask you to complete one of these tests, you will receive a link to the test.
 Your answers will be provided to Medicines Discovery Catapult and held by both parties.

-You can read more about these rights on the Information Commissioners Office (ICO) website.
+You can read more about your rights on the ICO website.

 Links to other websites

 Where we provide links to websites of other organisations, this privacy notice does not cover how that organisation processes personal information.
 We encourage you to read the privacy notices on the other websites you visit.

 We work to high standards when it comes to processing your personal information.
 If you have any questions or concerns please email firstname.lastname@example.org.